Want to stay ahead of the trends shaping the field of human resources?

 Success in HR starts by staying at the leading edge of your field – and that requires continual learning.
 In addition to taking the classes required to maintain your HR certification, you should also read industry journals, thought-leaders’ blogs and yes – books.

 Which titles should be on your reading list?
-Here are five HR books you should read to make 2019 a great year for your career and organization:
+Here are five HR books you should read to help your career and organization:

 By Patrick Lencioni

 Looking for ways to improve team function, cohesion and results?
 In this book, leading organizational health expert Patrick Lencioni explores the underlying causes of politics and dysfunction that plague work teams – and offers practical solutions to overcoming them.